Embark on our SEED Model

 Develop and Discharge represent the concluding stage in the SEED care model, focusing on the final stages of the development of individuals under our care and their eventual transition or discharge from the care setting.

-S - Stability and Safety
+S - Safety and Stability

 Each individual in our care may have been through traumatic experiences and entering into a new environment is going to be scary and unsettling so we create physical and emotional safety for those in our houses, offering a sense of security and trust.
 Implementing robust safety protocols and risk management strategies is essential to preventing accidents and ensuring individuals’ physical and emotional well-being.